SmKou/Week13.Solutions/README.md

 ### Connecting the Database

 In your IDE:
-- Create a file in the Bakery assembly: appsettings.json
+- Create a file in the root of the assembly: appsettings.json
   - Do not remove the mention of this file from .gitignore
 - Add this code: